PopovEvgeniy/freefiledestroyer/readme.txt

                 The secure file-erasing tool by Popov Evgeniy Alekseyevich

-                           Version 1.5.9
+                           Version 1.6.7

-System requirements.

-Microsoft Windows (2000 or higher) or a Unix-like operating system.

 The program description.

 This program lets you securely destroy your files.
 It doesn't recover with special software.
+This program is the console/text interface program.
+It takes a file name as the command-line argument.

+The supported operating system list.

+This program can be built under one of the following operating systems:

+An Unix-like system.
+Haiku.
+Microsoft Windows 2000 or higher.

 License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-The program usage.

-This software is the console/text interface program.
-It takes a file name as the command-line argument.

 Exit codes.

 0: The operation was successfully completed.
+1: The target file name is empty.
-1: Can't open the target file.
+2: Can't open the target file.
-2: Can't get the current position.
+3: Can't get the current position.
-3: Can't get the file size.
+4: Can't get the file size.
-4: Can't allocate memory.
+5: Can't allocate memory.
-5: Can't destroy the target file.
+6: Can't destroy the target file.
-6: Can't set the file access rights.
+7: Can't set the file access rights.
-7: You don't get a target file name.
+8: You don't get a target file name.

 The source code.

-The code was compiled under Open Watcom.
-You can compile it with any modern C compiler.
+The source code is compatible with any modern C compiler.
+The source code can be compiled for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
+I provide only two things: the binary file for Windows and the makefile for Linux.
 You need Inno Setup if you want to create the installer for Microsoft Windows.

 Install and uninstall under Linux.